 As the summer draws to a close, it is time to enjoy a break from the summer heat, order something pumpkin spiced flavored and start unpacking some warmer clothing.
 Fall is many people’s favorite season because of the cooler weather and the changing leaves, however, the changing season can lead to some new hazards on the road.
 The blog post will explore some of the hazards on the road during the fall season, and explore how you can avoid them and keep you and your family safe.

 Over the past two decades, the Kieklak Law firm has provided those injured in car accidents with trusted and respected legal advice and guidance all throughout Arkansas.
-Whether you are seeking Social Security representation, a personal injury litigator, or help with a wrongful death claim, the lawyers of the Kieklak Law firm are eager to get to know you and understand your situation.
-For your free and confidential legal consultation call us at (479) 251-7767 or contact us online.
+Whether you are seeking Social Security representation, a Fayetteville AR personal injury lawyer, or help with a wrongful death claim, the lawyers of the Kieklak Law firm are eager to get to know you and understand your situation.
+For your free and confidential legal consultation call us at (479) 316-0438 or contact us online.

 Autumn Driving Hazards